-subject:
+'''

-CRIT Alert
+subject: CRIT Alert

 content:

+5/7/2005 13:22

 Type: Problem

 Service: FTP (CRIT)

 Host: filter (CRIT)

-For more information on alerts, see Monitor Alert Settings.
+'''

 Understanding the Alert Flow

 Alerts in up.time follow a specific flow.
 When up.time detects a problem with a host, it issues an alert. up.time then continues to check the host at specific intervals and reports on the status of the host.